- These are all real questions I’ve been asked, so I thought I’d write them down. Hope it helps.

 The exact height that the Moon reaches will also be affected by the position of the nodes, as the monthly maximum declination of the Moon varies over an 18.6-year cycle, as described on the “Moon, Earth and Sun” page.
 This has quite a noticeable effect, especially when it’s near its maximum value.

-As in the last question, the Moon’s celestial latitude (North or South of the ecliptic) will slightly increase or decrease this effect, so the position of the nodes will affect the exact details.
+As in the section above, the Moon’s celestial latitude (North or South of the ecliptic) will slightly increase or decrease this effect, so the position of the nodes will affect the exact details.
 In a year that’s about half way from major to minor “standstills” (in the 18.6 year node cycle described on the “Moon, Earth and Sun” page), the ascending node will be around zero degrees of Capricorn, so Spring New Moon will be particularly far North!

 It does depend on where you are and on the phase of the Moon, but for any particular place, you will find the the phase of the Moon can tell you quite usefully when the high and low tides are.
 Check it out for your favourite beach!
 In South-West Wales, for example, the high tides are about 6 o’clock (morn and eve) on a New or Full Moon, and near noon and midnight on a waxing or waning Quarter.
 This will only ever be a first approximation though, so don’t expect it to be spot-on!

 Each day, the tides are a bit later than the day before, just as the Moon rises later on successive days.
-After about 29½ days we’re back to the same phase, so on average the tides are about 24/29½ hours - about 50 minutes - later each day.
+After about 29½ days we’re back to the same phase, so on average the tides are about 24/29½ hours - nearly 50 minutes - later each day.
 In fact, the change in time from high tide one day to the next can be as little as 25 minutes just after new or full moon, and well over an hour just after a quarter-moon.
-This is because the Sun also has a (smaller) tidal effect, which adds or cancels some of the moon’s effect, and the direction of the combined effect changes more quickly at the quarter-moons.
+This is because the Sun also has a (smaller) tidal effect, which either adds to or cancels some of the moon’s effect, and the direction of their combined effect changes more quickly at the quarter-moons.

 When the tidal effect from the Sun adds to that of the Moon, at New or Full Moon, the tides are biggest.
 (That is, the tidal range is biggest: the tide comes in higher at high tide, and also goes out further at low tide).
 In fact, the biggest tides tend to occur a day or two after the new or full Moon, presumably because nature never does anything in a hurry.
 These are called Spring tides, though they happen twice a month!
 However, the Spring tides near the equinoxes (i.e. in Spring and Autumn) are the very biggest of the whole year.
 (The reason for this seems to be to do with the shape of the Earth’s landmasses, as far as I can tell.)
 Just after the quarter moons, the tidal range is at a minimum (approx. fortnightly); these tides are called Neap tides.